geaxgx/depthai_movenet/examples/yoga_pose_recognition/README.md

 # Yoga Pose with MoveNet on DepthAI

-This demo demonstrates the recognition of semaphore alphabet.
+This demo demonstrates the classification of yoga poses.

 ![Yoga Pose Classification](medias/yoga_pose.gif)